lamini-ai/docs-to-qa/README.md

 ./generate_questions.sh
 ```

 All you need to do is prompt-engineer an LLM to generate questions, then answers, for you.
-When you run `generate_question.sh`, you can see the prompt to generate questions (`SYSTEM PROMPT`) and the questions about a docs snippet (`GENERATED QUESTION`), here a list of questions:
+When you run [`generate_questions.sh`](/generate_questions.sh), you can see the prompt to generate questions (`SYSTEM PROMPT`) and the questions about a docs snippet (`GENERATED QUESTION`), here a list of questions:

 ```
 ============SYSTEM PROMPT=================